CALL US TODAY: 201-988-1308

 CEPA / Whistleblower Claims

 CEPA or the Conscientious Employee Protection Act is a law that protects employees when they report illegal or unfair acts in the workplace.
 The act ensures that employees do not lose their jobs when they act as whistleblowers.
 Employers who punish workers under such circumstances can face lawsuits from employees.
-If you have lost your job for reasons that you think are related to whistleblowing, get in touch with Carcich O’Shea, LLC.
+If you have lost your job for reasons that you think are related to whistleblowing, get in touch with Carcich O’Shea.
 We will carefully review the circumstances of your case and ensure that you get the justice that you deserve.

-Understanding CEPA and Whistleblower Claims
+Understanding CEPA And Whistleblower Claims

 The Conscientious Employee Protection Act or CEPA was passed by the New Jersey State Legislature and is regarded as one of the most far-reaching whistleblower-protection laws in the country.
 Under CEPA, both public and private employees are protected from retaliation by employees after revealing illegalities at work.
 Such illegalities could include environmental harm, unfair trade practices and much more.
 Under CEPA, it does not matter whether the employer is found guilty of the accusations that the employee had brought forward.
 The process only considers if the employee had reasonable grounds to think that something illegal was going on.

-Why Should You Hire Attorneys for CEPA and Whistleblower Claims?
+Why Should You Hire Attorneys For CEPA And Whistleblower Claims?

 If you have observed something at your workplace that you think is illegal, it is a good idea to talk to your lawyer about it.
-An experienced workplace attorney such as Carcich O’Shea, LLC will listen to the facts of your case and offer you sound advice on the way forward.
+An experienced workplace attorney such as Carcich O’Shea will listen to the facts of your case and offer you sound advice on the way forward.
 This way, you record any and all evidence that can be used in the future in case your employer decides to retaliate against you.
 Having your lawyer involved right from the onset also ensures that you avoid making legal mistakes that could give your employer an advantage.

-Common FAQs about CEPA and Whistleblower Claims
+Common FAQs About CEPA / Whistleblower Claims

 CEPA merely requires the employee to report when he or she has reasonable grounds to think that the employer is doing something wrong.
 This report could be made to third parties such as a regulatory body but could also be a report made to a supervisor at work.